WRF-Fire-UNR/UNR-WRF-FIRE/docs/source/visualization.rst

 .. _Ncview:

-How to Visualize the Results Using Ncview
+How to Visualize the Results Using Ncview ya
 -----------------------------------------

 .. raw:: html